President: Macky Sall

 Macky Sall won presidential elections in March 2012, replacing President Abdoulaye Wade, who controversially ran for a third term in office.

-A geological engineer born in 1961, Mr Sall served as prime minister then speaker of parliament under President Wade, until they came into conflict over the political role of Mr Wade's son Karim.
-President Wade forced Mr Sall out of the Democratic Party and his post as speaker.
+A geological engineer born in 1961, Mr Sall served as prime minister then speaker of parliament under President Wade, until they came into conflict over the political role of the president's son, Karim, whereupon Mr Sall was forced out of the governing Democratic Party and his post as speaker.

 Mr Sall returned to his political base in the town of Fatick, where he was re-elected mayor and built up support for his eventually successful presidential bid.

-Mr Sall favours cutting the presidential term from seven years to five and limiting the number of consecutive terms a president can serve to two.
+Mr Sall won approval at a 2016 referendum to cut the presidential term from seven years to five and limit the number of consecutive terms a president can serve to two.
 This pledge helped to win him the endorsement of other candidates in the run-off against President Wade.

 Senegal has a lively political scene, with parties competing across ethnic, religious and ideological lines.